LimJiaJing/cz4010-project-python/README.md

 ### v2.0: DH Algorithm with Result Verification
 [(go to top)]

 In this version, we assume that the parties are malicious.
 This means that, in addition to trying to gain information on the other party's set, they will also try to mess up the other party's intersection results if possible.
 They may do so by not following the protocol.
-However, for this algorithm, we assume that the parties will only try to shuffle the ciphertexts.
+For this algorithm, we assume that the only malicious actions the parties will take is to shuffle the ciphertexts.

 Consider a scenario where Grab wants to mess up Gojek's intersection results.
-When Grab is computing ![gojek shared ciphertext], Grab shuffles the values.
-As a result, when Gojek is finding the intersection, it will get the correct common ciphertext values.
-However, when Gojek tries to find the common phone numbers by matching the values back to its original list, it will get back the wrong values since the order has been changed.
+After Grab has computed the  ![gojek shared ciphertext] values, it shuffles the values.
+As a result, when Gojek tries to find the common phone numbers by matching the values back to its original list, it will get back the wrong values since the order has been changed.

 Hence, we have added a verification portion to prevent this.
 In the verification phase, parties will confirm that no cheating has occurred and that they both got the same intersection values.
 This will discourage parties from cheating, as cheating can be uncovered during the verification phase.

-The algorithm is as follows (additions have been included in red):
+The algorithm is as follows (additions are in red):

 ![v1.1](img/v2.0.png)

 <ins>Step 1: Sum of hashes</ins>

 First, the parties will compute the sum of hashes for its intersection sets.
-The parties will hash the phone numbers in their computed intersections using hash function ![hash function 2], which is one round of SHA3-256.
-Then, they sum all these values together.
+The parties will find all the ![hashed text] values that correspond to the phone numbers in the computed intersection.
+Then, they sum all these hashed values together.
 This condenses all of the intersection values into a single value for easier comparison and computation.
 If the intersection sets are the same, both parties will have the same sum of hashes value.

 <ins>Step 2: Exchange sum of hashes using Diffie-Hellman exchange</ins>